LayoutVLM: Differentiable Optimization of 3D Layout via Vision-Language Models: Experiments

 \myparagraph{Evaluation} In our evaluation, we assess models’ abilities in 1) open-vocabulary language instructions, 2) predicting layouts for objects beyond predefined categories, and 3) generating accurate object placements within boundaries while avoiding collisions.
 We create test cases across 11 room types, with three rooms per type and up to 80 assets per room.
 Each test case includes human-verified, pre-processed 3D assets sourced from Objaverse ~\cite{deitke2023objaverse}, language instructions generated by GPT-4, and a floor plan defining space dimensions.
 All methods use the same pre-processed assets.
 Details on test case generation are in the appendix.

 \myparagraph{Evaluation Metrics} We evaluate generated 3D layouts on physical plausibility and semantic coherence with respect to the provided language instructions.
 Physical plausibility is measured using the \textit{Collision-Free Score (CF)} and \textit{In-Boundary Score (IB)}.
 All assets are enforced to be placed, with remaining assets randomly placed if a method fails.
 Semantic coherence is assessed using \textit{Positional Coherency (Pos.)} and \textit{Rotational Coherency (Rot.)}, measuring alignment with the input prompt.
 To evaluate semantic coherence across layouts without groundtruth, we use \textit{GPT-4o} to score layouts based on top-down and side-view renderings and the language instructions, leveraging its effectiveness as a human-aligned evaluator in text-to-3D generation~\cite{wu2024gpt}.
 We also introduce the \textit{Physically-Grounded Semantic Alignment Score (PSA)} to assess physical plausibility and semantic alignment, assigning 0 if assets cannot be feasibly placed.
+PSA is calculated simply the GPT-4o rating weighted by physical plausibility.
 Scores range from 0 to 100, with higher scores indicating better performance.

 \myparagraph{Baselines} We evaluate our method against the following baselines: LayoutGPT~\citep{feng2024layoutgpt}, Holodeck~\citep{yang2024holodeck}, and I-Design~\citep{ccelen2024design}, representing existing methods for open-universe layout generation.